Srinivas1043/Srinivas1043/README.md

 -->

 - 🔭 I’m currently working on Machine Learning in Tax reconciliation
-- 🌱 I’m currently learning Artificial Intelligence (Deep Learning, Evolutionary Computing and Machine Learning)
+- 🌱 I’m currently learning Artificial Intelligence (Deep Learning, Evolutionary Computing and Machine Learning) using python and Pytorch
 - 👯 I’m looking to collaborate on Data Science and Machine Learning Projects
 - 🤔 I’m looking for help with Freezing and Deploying ML Models, Deep Learning and ML related concepts and Pyschology!
 - 💬 Ask me about Python, Javascript, Web and App Development and Data Analysis